Oxygenation trial in Macquarie Harbour hits new milestone

 The Macquarie Harbour Oxygenation Project (MHOP) is designed to trial technology aimed at increasing oxygen levels in the harbour.
 Macquarie Harbour is naturally a low dissolved oxygen environment in the mid-bottom waters.
 However, dissolved oxygen levels in the harbour have also been influenced by salmonid aquaculture, natural and regulated river flows and climate change, and there are concerns around the impacts of previous declines in dissolved oxygen levels on the local marine ecology, including the endangered Maugean skate.

-Find out more about the MHOP project in this recent UTAS news article.
+Find out more about this project on the MHOP project page and in this recent UTAS news article.

 The MHOP barge, the 'Wombat', in Macquarie Harbour.
 Credit: IMAS